Foldable Phones – The Next Big Thing

 Can you imagine a phone getting clinched around your wrist like a bracelet?
 I think nobody can.
 But, a video of a woman wearing her phone like a bracelet blew away the internet last year.
-Although it was a rumor, yet it made everybody think of having a flexible handset.
-Nobody had ever thought that the rumor will become a reality one day.
+Although it was a rumor, it made everybody think of having a flexible handset.
+Nobody had ever thought that the rumor would become a reality one day.
 Yes, you read it right.
 The smartphone market is heading towards launching foldable handsets soon.
 You won’t be surprised to know that Samsung is already a leader in the race.

 The concept of fold-in phones is not new to us.
 But, a phone getting folded outwards to transform into a tablet is something everyone needs to be excited about.
 Fold-out phones can be the new big thing taking over the smartphone market.